Hipkins takes office as NZ prime minister

 The ceremony completes a remarkable leadership transition from the Labour party, just 142 hours after Ms Ardern’s bombshell announcement.

-Ms Ardern shocked Kiwis when she announced she would be standing down as PM, citing exhaustion.
+Ms Ardern shocked Kiwis when she announced she would quit as PM, citing exhaustion.

 “Having reflected over summer I know I no longer have that bit extra in the tank to do the job justice.
 It’s that simple,” she said.